Dixie chub: Habitat and ecology

 The Dixie chub is found in small, clear headwater streams in the pools of creeks and small rivers with sand or gravel substrates.

 The fish aggregate to spawn in April.
 As in S. atromaculatus and S. lumbee this species creates breeding structures known as pit/ridge nests.
 These are constructed in the flowing stretches near pools which have a suitable refuge for the male to escape to, e.g. an undercut bank.
 The nests starts out as a pit excavated by a dominant male, the male mates with a female and then begins to cover the eggs with small pebbles taken from the substrate starting from the upstream end of the pit.
 Subsequent matings lead to the eggs being laid down stream of each previous batch of eggs and these are in turn covered by more pebbles and a new pit is excavated downstream, lengthening the ridge.
 The males guard the nests and display at other similar sized males, by swimming parallel to them.
-It will also aggessivley lunge at other species which approach the nest.
+It will also aggressively lunge at other species which approach the nest.
 The saffron shiner (Notropis rubricroceus) has been recorded associating with nesting Dixie chubs.

-The Dixie chub is omnivorous and has been recorded eating variety of animal and plant material, including insects, worms, fishes, mollusks, crayfishes, and plant material.
+The Dixie chub is omnivorous and has been recorded eating variety of animal and plant material, including insects, worms, fishes, molluscs, crayfishes, and plant material.